 Generations of Indians have grown up internalizing a standard narrative on the 1962 border war between India and China.
 India lost a huge chunk of its land that it had historically held to the Chinese, due to a political and military disaster.
 And this was brought on by the unspeakable blunders of the-then prime minister, Jawaharlal Nehru, and his defence minister, Krishna Menon.

-Some of their blunders included:
+According to the conceptions, some of their blunders included:

 - Nehru’s weakness towards China and “appeasement” of the Chinese.